 19) Spinach Feta Egg Bowl

-This is a great \”use what you have\” bowl that still feels thoughtful.
-Spoon over a grain base, sautéed spinach with garlic and olive oil.
+This is a great “use what you have” bowl that still feels intentional.
+Sauté spinach with garlic and olive oil, then spoon it over a grain base.
 Add feta for saltiness and a soft-cooked egg for richness.
-A small amount of black pepper will do.
+A crack of black pepper is all it needs.

 20) Harissa Chickpea Bowl